kowaleuro/TheMadOtter/README.md

 ## Acknowledgements
-- Project was created in cooperation with Dawid Kwapisz (https://github.com/dkwapisz) as a university project.
+- Project was created in cooperation with Dawid Kwapisz (https://github.com/dkwapisz).
 - This project was inspired by "The Binding of Isaac"
 - Movenemnt handling was based on https://github.com/ashish2199/Aidos